lanl-aea/waves/docs/quickstart.rst

 Quickstart
 ##########

-This quickstart will create a minimal, single file version of the full tutorial project definitions in
+This quickstart will create a minimal version of the full tutorial project definitions below using a single project definition file.

 * :ref:`tutorialgeometrywaves`
 * :ref:`tutorial_partition_mesh_waves`